go-schild/dynjson/README.md

-# dynjson
+# go-schild dynjson library

-A library to dynamically work with JSON data without marshalling
+A library to dynamically work with JSON data without marshalling.